eljojo/spicy-magpie-boilerplate/README.md

   - Open your project directory with your IDE.
   - Edit the values for your project on the **package,json** file.
   - Modify files and watch the changes.
+  - In the console, you will see the access URL's.
+You can watch the changes across multiple browsers and devices.

 ## I finished my project.
 What else should I do?